aklevans/KNCScrobbler/README.md

 # Unlinking Account
 To unlink your account, click the "Unlink account" button.
 KNC Scrobbler will no longer scrobble the songs from the webstream to your last.fm account.

+# Troubleshooting
+It may take a few seconds for the song to appear on your last.fm profile.
+This is typically due to traffic on last.fm's servers.

+Song titles and artists may be a few seconds out of sync with the livestream.
+This is due to the stream being inconsistently delayed from the actual radio broadcast.
+Different browsers may have different delay times.

+If you encounter duplicate scrobbles on your last.fm account, this may be due to a number of reasons.
+This is typically caused by last.fm not updating the currently playing song fast enough, which the KNC Scrobbler relies on to scrobble correctly.